Lauszus/6502_IMU/README.md

 | PA3  | CS (NCS)   |
 | NMI  | INT        |

-Furthermore an optional LED can be connected to PA4.
+Furthermore an optional LED can be connected to PA4, which is blinked every 10 ms using the Timer1 interrupt inside the W65C22 (Versatile Interface Adapter (VIA)).

 ## Software